pixelkaos/Mothership/README.md

 - Tailwind is compiled via PostCSS.
 Global tokens are imported at the top of `src/index.css`.
 - Dice Engine: The custom roller was replaced with `@randsum/roller` behind an adapter in `src/utils/dice.ts`.
   - API: `parseAndRoll(formula, { zeroBased? })` and `rollDice(formula, { zeroBased? })`.
-  - Percentile rolls and table lookups use 0-based d100 (0–99) for Mothership compatibility.
+  - Percentile Stat/Save checks now roll explicit 2d10 (tens/ones) and record digits; table lookups still use 0–99 indexing for Mothership compatibility.
   - Counts like salvage, damage, and credits are now 1-based.
 This also fixes `1d1` always yielding 0; it now yields 1.
   - If you want legacy ranges for stats/saves/credits, call with `{ zeroBased: true }` at those sites.
 - Story Generation: Gemini text endpoints were replaced with a local Ollama model for narratives (derelicts and character backstories).